-B2B Eligible Lives: We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, while their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health paid benefit program.
+Eligible Lives: We consider eligible lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our Payor clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health paid benefit program.
 There may be instances where a person may be covered through multiple solutions, typically through behavioral health plans and employee assistance programs.
-In these instances, the person is counted each time they are covered in the B2B eligible lives calculation, which may cause this amount to reflect a higher number of B2B eligible lives than we actually serve.
+In these instances, the person is counted each time they are covered in the eligible lives calculation, which may cause this amount to reflect a higher number of eligible lives than we actually serve.